There are many ways to help our talented scientists and clinical researchers …

 Give more for less!
 If individual income tax payers make a simple declaration, which can be either in writing or orally (over the telephone), Wessex Medical Research can claim back the tax on the value of all donations made.
 This makes your donation around 28% more valuable to us but at no extra cost to you.

-Used mobile phones and computer ink cartridges
+Used computer ink cartridges

 These can still make money!
 Please ask the office for a supply of Freepost envelopes in which you can send your used items for recycling—and Wessex Medical research will get a donation.
 Alternatively, use your own envelope and address it to